9.6. Halfway Houses

 Halfway Houses have long been used to control/house offenders.
 Dating back to the early 1800s from England and Ireland, halfway houses began around 1820 in Massachusetts.
 Initially, they were designed to help an offender “get back on their feet,” and were generally funded in benevolent ways by non-profit organizations like the Salvation Army.

-Currently, halfway houses are typically used as a stopping point for offenders coming out of prisons but have also recently been used as more secure measures of monitoring probationers in lieu of going to prison.
+Currently, halfway houses are typically used as a stopping point for offenders coming out of prisons but have also recently been used as more secure measures of monitoring probationers instead of going to prison.
 They are even used as a test measure of parole.
 With the creation of the IHHA in 1964, halfway houses have become an integral part of every state, with mixed but more promising results than ISPs or boot camps.
-The core design of a halfway house is meant to be a place where individuals can get back on their feet, half-way out of prison.
-However, as stated, their uses have evolved, becoming residential, or even partial residential places where individuals under correctional control can check-in, find reprieve or assistance, in order to rejoin society as a normal functioning member.
+The core design of a halfway house is meant to be a place where individuals can get back on their feet, halfway out of prison.
+However, as stated, their uses have evolved, becoming residential, or even partial residential places where individuals under correctional control can check in, find reprieve or assistance, and rejoin society as normal functioning members.

 Halfway House Success